Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 ## Power distribution

-VIN in the range 12V-32V must be provided to the Duet expansion board.
+VIN in the range 12V-48V  (12V-32V v1.01 and earlier) must be provided to the Duet expansion board.
 The board produces onboard 12V, 5V and 3.3V, from VIN  (12V will not be produced if only 12V is provided as VIN).

 These voltages are divided for internal and external use, with external 3.3V and 5V going to IO and other headers, and external 12V if provided to the low current fan voltage selection pins.